Which city is cheaper, Venice or Barcelona?

 Barcelona is a mecca for backpackers and budget travelers.
 There are many hostels around town, each with its own personality.
 Many of the hostels also organize activities or dinners for guests so it's easy to meet other travelers.

-Venice is very popular with the backpacker crowd.
+Many backpackers visit Venice.
 Many backpackers stay just out of town to save a bit of money, but, even though it's not cheap, this city is well-established on the backpacker trail.

 Barcelona and Venice are both good destinations for students and younger travelers.